[an error occurred while processing this directive]

 format

-A pointer to a wide-character string containing the format specifications.
-For more information about format and conversion specifications and their corresponding arguments, see Chapter 2.
+A pointer to the string containing the format specification.
+For more information about format and conversion specifications and their corresponding arguments, see Chapter 2.arg

 A variable list of the items needed for output.